cityofaustin/lifefiles-verification/README.md

-# mypass-verification
+# lifefiles-verification
-This is a standalone site that performs the notarty verification of a document notarized by Mypass
+This is a standalone site that performs the notarty verification of a document notarized by Lifefiles

-[Live Site Demo](http://texas-digital-notary.s3-website.us-east-2.amazonaws.com/) - *this is hosted just for demonstration purposes, and will be taken down at the conclusion of the MyPass project.*
+[Live Site Demo](http://texas-digital-notary.s3-website.us-east-2.amazonaws.com/) - *this is hosted just for demonstration purposes, and will be taken down at the conclusion of the Lifefiles project.*

 ## Getting started